 At Rosary Park Catholic School, Branxton we invite children, parents and staff into a relationship with Jesus Christ.
 It is through our teaching of Religion, our engagement with the Sacraments and our witnessing of the Gospel story that our children will come to know Jesus within an authentic Catholic community.

-I commend to you this report for 2022, a review of our year at Rosary Park Catholic School Branxton.
+I commend to you this report for 2023, a review of our year at Rosary Park Catholic School Branxton.

-2022 saw a return to some normality of school life since COVID and to have our families join us again at school functions was wonderful.
-Our school has worked diligently to uphold our Mission Statement which espouses our Mercy pillars of compassion, justice, respect, hospitality, service and courage.
+In 2023, our school has worked diligently to uphold our Mission Statement which espouses our Mercy pillars of compassion, justice, respect, hospitality, service and courage.
 Our children have worked hard to demonstrate these in their interactions with each other as well as the social justice initiatives which we undertake.